U.S. spending boom offsets Europe's lockdown blues

 “Will it feed on itself or will it come back to a comfortable level ... this is the thing that will drive the central banks in whether they take away the punch bowl or not.”

-Wall Street futures pointed to early gains for the S&P 500 and other major U.S. markets, while benchmark 10-year U.S. Treasuries were sat at 1.76%, having started the year at just over 0.9%.
+Wall Street futures pointed to early 0.5% gains for the S&P 500 and other major U.S. markets, while benchmark 10-year U.S. Treasuries were sat at 1.70%, down from 1.77% overnight but having started the year at just over 0.9%.

-The dollar consolidated its healthy 3.5% first-quarter gain, though it didn’t seem ready to go anywhere fast.
+The dollar consolidated its healthy 3.5% first-quarter gain, though it did not seem ready to go anywhere fast.

-President Emmanuel Macron ordered France into its third national lockdown on Wednesday while the euro zone lagged the United States and Britain in vaccination programmes.
+President Emmanuel Macron ordered France into its third national lockdown on Wednesday while the euro zone is lagging well behind the United States and Britain in vaccination programmes.

 “As long as the news flow on either side of the Atlantic is more or less diametrically opposed, there is really not much to be said in support of the euro,” Commerzbank analyst Antje Praefcke wrote to her clients.